Feeding for Condition

 Forage – and more forage!

 Make sure that you feed ad-lib, good-quality forage to help your horse maintain weight.
 Don’t forget that the fibre fermentation process in your horse’s hind gut produces heat as a by-product.
 This acts as your horse’ very own central heating system.
 Keep a close eye on veteran horses and ponies with dental problems to make sure they can still manage to chew their forage.
 Dengie Hi-Fi Senior is made from high-temperature-dried grasses and alfalfa, and can be used as a partial or total forage replacer.
-Made from high temperature grasses Dengie Meadow Grass with Herbs and Grass Pellets are also ideal for those that struggle to chew.
+Made from high temperature grasses Dengie Meadow Grass with Herbs and Pure Grass Pellets are also ideal for those that struggle to chew.

 Using a weigh tape regularly alongside body condition scoring allows you to spot changes to your horse’s condition early.
 This means that you can act quickly before the problem becomes a big deal.
 See the video below to learn how to use a weigh tape.